 Without experience endometriosis is not always recognized and surgery for endometriosis is not always well done.
 Surgery can be incomplete, or over-aggressive with avoidable bowel resections which cause urinary and bowel and sexual problems.
 A slow surgeon and the absence of adhesion prevention (7) can result in severe postoperative adhesions and pain.
 Ovarian surgery risks to destroy the ovarian reserve if not well done.

 Mistake 6 : Sexual problems are often caused by surgery for endometriosis.
-This is obvious for incomplete surgery, and for the major sexual problems after nerve damage especially following a bowel resection.
+This is obvious for incomplete surgery, after adhesion formation and for the major sexual problems after nerve damage especially following a bowel resection.

 CONCLUSION : endometriosis and sexuality

 Women with sexual problems and pain during intercourse with or without endometriosis need